-1. Determine your natural hair colour level and choose a colour that either corresponds to your natural colour level or is one shade darker in a neutral to golden shade.
+1. Determine your natural hair colour level and choose a colour that either corresponds to it or is one shade darker, in a neutral to golden shade.
 If in doubt, go for the golden shade.

-2. Apply the colour to your roots.
-Part your hair in four sections: from ear to ear and from the middle of your forehead to the middle of the nape of your neck, keeping each section close to your head.
-Let the colour sit for five minutes.
+2. Part your hair in four sections.
+(Divide it from ear to ear and from the middle of your forehead to the middle of the nape of your neck.)
+Apply the colour to your roots and let it sit for five minutes.

-4. Add water to dilute the colour and emulsify the ends (approximately the last third of the entire hair length).
+4. Add water to dilute the colour and emulsify the ends (approximately the last third of the hair length).
 Let the colour sit for about one minute.

-5. Wash hair.
+5. Wash your hair, condition and style as normal.
 That’s it!

-5. Spread the colour about an inch above the pre-sectioned spot, where the elastic bands used to be.
+4. Remove the elastic bands and spread the colour about an inch above the pre-sectioned spot, where the elastic bands used to be.
 Let the colour sit for another 10 minutes.

 What do you think of the Ombré trend?

-Do you think you might try this at home?
+Will you be trying this at home?

 Or is this one trend you wish would hurry up and pass already?